 Doing the right thing for the right reasons is not an antiquated virtue.
 Businesses who play dirty often end up looking dirty in the eyes of the customers they want to attract.

-Understanding which values your customers cherish is important.
-Take enough time to learn what those values really mean while you're conducting market research.
+Understanding which values your customers cherish is essential.
+Take enough time to learn what those values meanwhile you're conducting market research.
 Then, take it a step further and weave those values into the fabric of your brand.

 If your brand has core values that define your company's culture, stick to those values.
-This will foster an authentic and favorable brand image.
+Doing so fosters an authentic and favorable brand image.
 Betraying those values can do more to undermine your brand's integrity than just about anything else.
-The last thing you need to do in a crowded marketplace is give customers & employees a reason to turn away and march into the arms of a competitor.
+The last thing you need to do in a crowded marketplace gives customers and employees a reason to turn away and march into the arms of a competitor.